ibm-cloud-docs/openshift/cli-ks-plugin-v2.md

 [Virtual Private Cloud]{: tag-vpc}

-Disable the PROXY protocol on Ingress ALBs so that client connection information is no longer forwarded in request headers.
+Disable the PROXY protocol so that client connection information is no longer passed in request headers to ALBs.
 {: shortdesc}

 ```sh